UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 ### Step 2: Data transfer from local to project
-1. Transfer your data from your local machine to Wharf ([WinSCP](http://docs.uppmax.uu.se/cluster_guides/transfer_bianca/#winscp-windows) client, [FileZilla](http://docs.uppmax.uu.se/cluster_guides/transfer_bianca/#filezilla-linuxmacoswindows) client or other ways via [terminal](http://docs.uppmax.uu.se/cluster_guides/transfer_bianca/)) and then to your project folder (Bianca: `/cygnus/proj/`) .
+1. Transfer your data from your local machine to Wharf using SFTP clients like [WinSCP](http://docs.uppmax.uu.se/cluster_guides/transfer_bianca/#winscp-windows) client (Windows only), [FileZilla](http://docs.uppmax.uu.se/cluster_guides/transfer_bianca/#filezilla-linuxmacoswindows) client (Mac, Windows or Linux) or other ways via [terminal](http://docs.uppmax.uu.se/cluster_guides/transfer_bianca/).

 ### Step 3: Transcribing/Translating
 1. Login to [Bianca via ThinLinc](https://bianca.uppmax.uu.se/).
-2. Load Whisper-gui module as instructed in [Module Loading](http://docs.uppmax.uu.se/software/whisper/#module-loading) section.
+2. Transfer your data from Wharf to your project folder (Bianca: `/cygnus/proj/`).
-3. Go to your project folder where you will also find `whisper-gui.sh` file, right click inside this folder and select "Open Terminal Here" and run the following command: `./whisper-gui.sh &`.
-This will run the Whisper service.
+3. Go to your project folder where you kept your data, right click inside this folder and select "Open Terminal Here" and enter the following command to load Whisper-gui module:
+    ```console
+    module load Whisper-gui/0.1
+    ```

+4. Enter following command to run the Whisper service GUI:
+    ```console
+    whisper-gui.sh
+    ```
-4. Select appropriate options, or use the following for the best results:
+5. Select appropriate options, or use the following for the best results:
    device: gpu
    SLURM job name: [give any name without space]
    Total audio length in minutes : [give a rough average if transcribing files in bulk]